Vayishlach (And He Sent)

 But the angel’s response is puzzling at first.
 The angel asks Jacob, “‘What is your name?’
 He said, ‘Jacob (Yaacov, יַעֲקֹב).’”
 (Genesis 32:27)

-The ”angel” knew that in order for Jacob to embark on his divine destiny, he first needed to face the truth about himself.
+The ”angel” knew that for Jacob to embark on his divine destiny, he first needed to face the truth about himself.
+By stating his name, Jacob announced his character.

-Stating his name was essentially admitting his character.
-The angel changed his name to Israel (Yisrael יִשְׂרָאֵל) because he had struggled (sariah שָׂרָה) with God and with men, and had overcome.
+The angel then changed his name to Israel (Yisrael יִשְׂרָאֵל) because he had struggled (sariah שָׂרָה) with God and with men, and had overcome.
 (Genesis 32:28)

 The name of Israel comes from two Hebrew words: strive (sar, שר) and God (El אל).
 Since the word sar also means prince, there is a connotation of princely power.
 In this sense, Israel can also mean Prince with God.

-There is a lesson in this for everyone.
+A lesson is in this for everyone.
 To become the overcomers we are called to be and to experience full victory in our lives, there are times when we must be tenacious in our faith and times when we must prevail in prayer.

-Torah identifies Jacob’s mysterious wrestling partner only as an ish (man); nevertheless, it becomes obvious that he was much more than just a man.
+The Torah identifies Jacob’s mysterious wrestling partner only as an eesh (man); nevertheless, it becomes obvious that he was much more than just a man.

 Jacob recognized this and, therefore, called the place Peniel (פְּנִיאֵל), which means Face of God, because He had seen God face to face (panim el panim).

 The prophet Hosea also saw that Jacob wrestled with God:

 “In the womb he took his brother by the heel, and in his manhood he strove with God.
 He strove with the angel and prevailed.”
 (Hosea 12:3–4)